decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

     }.
     [signature]
   ```
   </section>
 </tab-panels>

 ### Authorization Response

-The Wallet sends the Authorization Response to the Verifier.
+The Wallet sends the Authorization Response back to the Verifier.
 The JWS is signed by the Wallet.

 <tab-panels selected-index="0">
   <nav>